-The U.S. Senate on Thursday confirmed Mark Calabria to head the Federal Housing Finance Agency, the agency tasked with overseeing the government-sponsored entities Fannie Mae and Freddie Mac.
+The U.S. Senate on Thursday confirmed Mark Calabria to head the Federal Housing Finance Agency (FHFA), the agency tasked with overseeing the government-sponsored entities Fannie Mae and Freddie Mac.

 Calabria, currently serving as Vice President Mike Pence’s chief economist, was appointed to a five-year term by a 52 to 44 vote.

 “I congratulate Mark Calabria on his confirmation by the U.S. Senate to serve as director of the Federal Housing Finance Agency,” Joseph Otting, the acting director of FHFA said in a statement.
 “I am confident that [Calabria] will do a great job leading the FHFA, as he recognizes the need to work toward a housing finance system that protects taxpayers and meets our nation’s housing needs.”

 Calabria, a one-time economist for the National Association of Realtors (NAR), has long been an advocate for reforming the two government-sponsored entities that he will now oversee in his role as FHFA director.

 “The National Association of Realtors applauds the U.S. Senate for confirming Dr. Mark Calabria as the next director of the Federal Housing Finance Agency,” a spokesperson for the association said in a statement.
 “Dr. Calabria has decades of experience in the housing industry, including time spent as an economist at NAR, and he understands the critical importance of the FHFA’s prudent management of America’s housing finance system.”

 Calabria’s appointment comes at a time when the White House has publicly floated the idea of privatizing both Fannie and Freddie, which were put under government conservatorship in 2008 — at the same time FHFA was created — as a result of the 2008 financial crisis.
 They were bailed out by taxpayers to the tune of $187.5 billion, but have since paid that back and become profitable once again.